open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ![colored_app](./ch3_files/app_colored.png)

 We see there are four rows with columns of various widths which contain components.
-Notice that the total column width in the first and last row is 8 and 11 respectively.
-Having less than 12 assigned to column width is fine, just remember that the total amount of column width within each row should **never surpasses 12**.
+Notice that the total column width in the first and last row is 8 and 11, respectively.
+Having less than 12 assigned to column width is fine-- just remember that the total amount of column width within each row should **never surpass 12**.

   * Play around with the `width` value of the column containing the dropdown and slider to see how it changes the app layout.
-  * Try to move the button to be in the same row as the Checklist and RadtioItem
+  * Try to move the button to be in the same row as the Checklist and RadioItem

 ## Exercises
 (1) Add to the code below a dropdown component with the following options: 'CA', 'FL', 'DC'.
 Assign 'DC' as the initial value of the dropdown.
 Save the dropdown as a variable with name dropdown1, and add it to the layout.